Deed Vs. Title: Know The Difference

 Unlike a deed, a house title isn’t a tangible document you can hold in your hands.
 Instead, it’s a legal term that refers to your ownership of a home and the responsibilities that come with that ownership.

 If you hold the title to a home, you have ownership along with all the legal rights to the property, including the right to sell.
 One or multiple people, like in the instance of a married couple, can hold a title.
-Corporations, partnerships and organizations can also possess a title.
+Corporations, partnerships, and organizations can also have titles.

 House Title Terms To Know